Pasay: Demographics

+As of the 2020 census, Pasay had a population of 440,656.
+It currently ranks 11th in population size within Metro Manila.
+It also has 127,629 households.
+The population density is sigfig 440,656/13.97.
+Most residents speak Filipino (Tagalog) and English, with considerable numbers speaking other languages and dialects of the Philippines.

+Like many other places in the country, Pasay is predominantly Roman Catholic.
+There is also a significant presence of Iglesia ni Cristo and other Protestant churches in the city, as well as Islam.

 Economy

 Philippine Airlines is headquartered in the Philippine National Bank Financial Center beside the World Trade Center Manila in Pasay.
-Spirit of Manila Airlines has its headquarters in Roxas Sea Front Garden in Pasay.
-PAL Express, Cebu Pacific, Air Juan, Interisland Airlines have their headquarters on the grounds of Ninoy Aquino International Airport and in Pasay.
+Cebu Pacific, Cebgo, PAL Express, Philippines AirAsia have their headquarters on the grounds of Ninoy Aquino International Airport and in Pasay.
 Oishi (Liwayway), a snack company, also has its headquarters in Pasay.

 National government offices found in Pasay include: Senate of the Philippines, Department of Foreign Affairs (DFA), Civil Aviation Authority of the Philippines, Civil Aeronautics Board, Manila International Airport Authority, the Philippine Department of Trade and Industry's export promotions agency – the Center for International Trade Expositions and Missions (CITEM) – located in the International Trade Complex's Golden Shell Pavilion, and the Overseas Workers Welfare Administration (OWWA), Office for Transportation Security (OTS).
 The main office of the Philippine National Bank is located in the city.

 LBC Express headquarters is located at the Star Cruises Centre in the Newport Cybertourism Zone of Pasay.